-And also Turkey and Bimaristan's Center have paid great attention to robotic surgery in recent times until it has become one of the leading countries in this field.
+Turkey has recently paid great attention to robotic surgery, becoming one of the leading countries in this field.

-also Bimaristan's Center does a great job by securing the best treatment centers in addition to the cheapest prices for joints and other used tools, and securing the best price for a robotic knee replacement.
+The Bimaristan Center also secures the best centers in addition to the cheapest prices for joints and other tools used, and secures the best price for a robotic knee joint replacement.

-You can also read more about Stem cell transplantation in the knee and hip joint.
+You can read more about Stem cell transplantation in the knee and hip joints.